What is a Net Promoter Score, how is it calculated, and why do businesses use it to access customer experience?

 There’s no doubt that its hard work to change the mind of an unhappy customer, but the transparency that Net Promoter Score provides gives businesses a fighting chance to make things right when their product or services didn’t live up to a customer’s expectations.
 Additionally, it allows businesses to develop standard operating procedures when they learn about a customer’s negative experience.
 Integrating XAmplifier surveying software and data-driven actionable insights has proven transformational!

 “Our clients have seen incredible progress in improving their customer experience after seeing their NPS and implementing our recommendations.”

 How does Net Promoter Score impact businesses?

-Consider this example of a customer experience review Capital Dermatology received recently from a Promoter:
+Consider this recent example of a customer experience review for Capital Dermatology from a Promoter: